 PCB Prototypes and Internet of Things

 You know that flex PCBs are slowly taking over, right?
-Have you read the report that says that in a couple of years, 33% of the PCBs that are produced will all be equipped with flex abilities?
-Flex boards have an advanced capability, small Size, and they are reliable.
+Have you read the report that says that 33% of the produced PCBs will all be equipped with flex abilities in a couple of years?
+Flex boards have an advanced capability, small size, and they are reliable.